elaforge/karya/doc/cmd.md

 it can be enabled and disabled independently, but is conceptually also a mode.
 It turns the ASCII keyboard into a music keyboard by remapping the keys to emit pitched notes.
-It's often more convenient to use a MIDI keyboard, though, because then you get to keep the computer keyboard for cmds.
+It's often more convenient to use a MIDI keyboard, though, because then you get to keep the ASCII keyboard for cmds.

 But since the ASCII keyboard is actually analogous to a 10-key per octave keyboard with black keys in between each white key, it can be more convenient for scales with non-piano layouts.
 This also allows it to behave slightly differently, for example relative scales always start at `z` and `q` (the "middle c" of the ASCII keyboard), even for the piano style scales, because the ASCII keyboard allows black keys to be anywhere.

 An input note, whether via MIDI or ASCII keyboard, is represented by a 'Perform.Pitch.Input', which has more information about how they're represented.

+Sometimes I call this "kbd entry", though I'm trying to standardize on "note entry."
+They're both kind of vague though.

 ## Integration